Work to live, not live to work

 Organise a next-day list

 Ever had that dreaded feeling that you’ve forgotten something?
-It might seem like a time-consuming activity, but spending ten minutes to write out your schedule for the next day will get all those ‘must remembers’ down on your preferred medium, and out of your head.
+It might seem like a time-consuming activity, but spending ten minutes to write out your schedule for the next day will get all those reminders down on your preferred medium, and out of your head.

-You can set reminders, especially if you’ve set time limits on tasks, such as 30 minutes for exercising.
+You can set timed reminders, such as 30 minutes for exercising.
 Check out our feature on to-do apps - Habitica is great for gaming fans and anyone who wouldn’t mind some positive re-enforcement for another day well done!

 Tip: Remember to plan in ‘overspill’ time for work or study activities – that way if anything over-runs, you are not off-schedule for the rest of the day.